aisayo/JS-Object-Orientation/notes.md

 - Available to any instance they belong to
 - Can be called from inside other methods just like properties
 - Behaviors of a class instance
+- Should be declared inside class function, after constructor

 #### Static Methods(Class Methods)